hugomaiavieira/kanban-roots/ideas.md

   * The board have 4 divisions: backlog, todo, doing and done.

+  * The backlog division can optionally appear or not on the board, and should have a separated view too.

   * Use drag-and-drop of HTML5 to move the tasks between the positions.

   * Different types of Task have different colors.